Posted by: Northwest Eye in General on September 18, 2025

 - Blink 20 times.

-- Try to engage in two hours of outdoor play each day.
+- Try to engage in two hours of breaks from your screen settings.

-Additionally, adjusting your screen settings to reduce glare and ensuring proper lighting in your workspace can make a significant difference.
+Additionally, to reduce glare and ensuring proper lighting in your workspace can make a significant difference.

-If these signs persist, it’s important to seek advice from an eye care expert.
-Ongoing issues may be indicated by seeing flashes of light that need attention.
+If these seeing flashes of light persist, it’s important to seek advice from a healthcare professional.
+Ongoing issues may be indicated by symptoms that need attention.
 Remember, awareness of these symptoms is crucial, especially since many individuals working with screens report experiencing eye strain.
-This highlights the importance of proactive eye care.
+This highlights the importance of the 20-20-20-2 rule.
 We are here to help you through this process and ensure your vision remains healthy.

 High Blood Pressure: Its Effects on Vision

-Healthcare professionals emphasize the importance of regular eye examinations and blood pressure monitoring.
-For instance, Yitayal Abebe Gudayneh noted, “It is better to control high blood pressure and perform regular follow-up examinations to avoid hypertensive retinopathy.”
-This proactive approach is crucial, as untreated hypertensive retinopathy can lead to irreversible vision loss.
+Healthcare professionals emphasize the importance of regular check-ups and blood pressure monitoring.
+For instance, Yitayal Abebe Gudayneh noted, “It is better to control high blood pressure and perform regular follow-up examinations to avoid complications.”
+This proactive approach is crucial, as unmanaged hypertension can lead to irreversible vision loss.

-In summary, comprehending hypertensive retinopathy and its impacts on sight is essential for individuals with high blood pressure.
+In summary, comprehending high blood pressure and its impacts on sight is essential for individuals with high blood pressure.
 We are here to help you through this process.
 Regular monitoring and timely intervention can significantly improve patient outcomes and preserve eye health.

 Medication Side Effects: Recognizing Visual Disturbances

-A recent study highlighted that among individuals using GLP-1 medications, a small percentage reported vision problems, with some facing serious conditions like non-arteritic ischemic anterior optic neuropathy (NAION).
+A recent study highlighted that among individuals using GLP-1 medications, a small percentage reported visual disturbances, with some facing serious conditions like non-arteritic ischemic anterior optic neuropathy (NAION).
 This finding underscores the importance of monitoring for side effects.
-If you notice any changes in your vision, such as blurriness or seeing flashes of light, after starting a new medication, it’s common to feel uncertain.
+If you notice any changes in vision, such as blurriness or flashes of light, after starting a new medication, it’s common to feel uncertain.
 It’s essential to consult your healthcare provider to discuss these potential side effects and explore alternative treatment options.

 Eye Injuries: Immediate Attention for Flashes of Light

-Seeing flashes of light can be alarming, especially if they follow an eye injury, whether from blunt trauma or penetrating wounds.
-We understand that this can be a distressing time for you.
-If you are seeing flashes of light after an injury, it’s crucial to seek immediate medical attention.
-Timely assessment and care are essential to avoid lasting harm to your eyesight.
+Flashes of light can also result from eye injuries, whether from blunt trauma or penetrating wounds.
+If you experience flashes following an injury, seek immediate medical attention.
+Prompt evaluation and treatment are essential to prevent permanent damage to your vision.
 Remember, you are not alone in this—reaching out for help is a strong and important step.

 Diabetes: Understanding Its Impact on Vision